-Oral iron equivalent to 65 mg elemental iron may be given once, twice or three times a day.
+A recent study has shown that giving oral iron more than once a day or at a dose greater than 85 mg per day does not necessary lead to a greater increase in absorbable iron.
+Oral iron equivalent to 65-85 mg of elemental iron will be best absorbed if given once a day.
 It should NOT be given with solid or liquid food/dietary supplements or with milk.
-It should be given on an empty stomach an hour before eating or two hours after eating along with 100-200 mg of vitamin C. An iron panel (early morning fasting blood to check iron, ferritin, TIBC, and percent iron saturation) should be done every three months to check on progress of the treatment.
+It should be given on an empty stomach an hour before eating or two hours after eating along with 100-200 mg of vitamin C. An iron panel (early morning fasting blood to check iron, ferritin, TIBC, and percent iron saturation) should be done after three months to check on progress of the treatment.
+Oral iron should be stopped 2 days before the iron studies are done.
 The goal is to get the serum ferritin above 100 µg/l.

 From clinical experience in using LMW iron dextran (INFeD) in RLS patients, we find that the maximum effect of the iron infusion may take as long as six weeks.
 As part of our clinical practice, we will repeat an early-morning, fasting iron panel about 8 weeks after the infusion to establish the new iron status and may repeat another iron panel in about two months to make sure that the iron levels are stable and not dropping.

 Several non-drug related treatments that most patients suffering with this disorder already appreciate include hot baths, massaging and rubbing the legs, applying hot or cold packs, restricting the amount of caffeine or alcohol and partaking in moderate physical exercise.
 Any of these methods may bring about some level of relief from the symptoms, but in the end, many of these patients will still be unable to have a good night of sleep.